tassogw/java-learning-documentation/javadocm.md

 # Java Learning Documentation

-> Before start reading, it's strongly recommended that you check the "README" file for more details about the repository in general.
+> Before start reading, it's strongly recommended that you check the `README` file for more details about the repository in general.

 ## Summary
 1. [Java presentation](#java-presentation)